-Minor settlement of the fill that was placed over the 1200 portal was noted during the 2017 inspection.
-The settled area was inspected this year (Photo 27) and no further settlement was noted.
+Minor settlement of the fill that was placed over the 1200 portal was noted during the 2017 and 2018 inspection.
+Minor cracking in the fill caused by the expected settlement of the fill was observed this year.
+No action is required.